-For a romantic adults-only getaway, Payne’s Harbor View Inn is a scenic choice.
-It’s located in New Shoreham and features antique touches like four-poster beds and pedestal sinks.
+Payne’s Harbor View Inn is a scenic choice for a romantic adults-only getaway.
+It’s in New Shoreham and features antique touches like four-poster beds and pedestal sinks.

 Some rooms have a balcony with ocean views.
 Ballard’s Beach, Block Island Historical Society, and Fred Benson Town Beach are nearby.

 See Related: Most Beautiful Cities in the World to Visit

 Yes, Manhattan is an island – people don’t just call it “Manhattan Island” for funsies!
 If you like your isles with museums, skyscrapers, culture, cuisine, and a vibrant ambiance, this borough of NYC is the island for you.

 If you still don’t believe us on the island thing, there are 21 bridges and 15 tunnels leading into Manhattan.
 There’s even a movie called 21 Bridges starring Chadwick Boseman to help prove this point.
 Check it out.
 RIP Chadwick.